vphantom/pyritephp-example/DEVELOPERS.md

 # Developers

-PyriteView is completely modular  and thus easily modified or augmented.
+PyritePHP is completely modular  and thus easily modified or augmented.
 Plugins can be added to `modules/` and handle any existing event (see below) as well as provide additional classes and functions.

 The build process compiles `modules/*.css` into a single file, so add-on modules just need to supply their own separate CSS file at no cost.

-Similarly, the build compiles `modules/*.js` into a single script, so add-on modules should supply their own JS module rather than modify `pyriteview.js`. **FIXME:** Do we need to bootstrap them?
+Similarly, the build compiles `modules/*.js` into a single script, so add-on modules should supply their own JS module rather than modify `main.js`. **FIXME:** Do we need to bootstrap them?

-To summarize, a typical plugin involved with all aspects of PyriteView would consist of three new files added to `modules/`.
+To summarize, a typical plugin involved with all aspects of PyritePHP would consist of three new files added to `modules/`.
 For example:

 * `modules/example.php`
 * `modules/example.css`